supragya/docs_study/javascript_mdn.md

 You dont have to be concerned whether methods are public, private or protected or implement interfaces.

 ## Javascript declarations
-1. var: Declares a variable, optionally initto value
+1. var: Declares a variable, optionally init to value
 2. let: Block-scoped, optionally init to value
 3. block-scoped, read only